rackerlabs/design-system/_component_design/tooltip.md

 ## Large tooltips

 You can create a large tooltip to display more information than is typically included in a tooltip.
-Follow the same text conventions and sizing guidelines when you construct large tooltips.
+Follow the same text conventions and sizing guidelines that are provided earlier when you construct large tooltips.

 {% endcolumn %}